-His first exhibition of that nerve and coolness in the presence of danger which marked his whole life was in this initial trip across the plains.
+His first exhibition of that nerve and coolness in the presence of danger that marked his whole life was in this initial trip across the plains.
 When the caravan had arrived at the Arkansas River, somewhere in the vicinity of the great bend of that stream, one of the teamsters, while carelessly pulling his rifle toward him by the barrel, discharged the weapon and received the ball in his arm, completely crushing the bones.
 The blood from the wound flowed so copiously that he nearly lost his life before it could be arrested.
-He was fixed up, however, and the caravan proceeded on its journey, the man thinking no more seriously of his injured arm.
+However, he was fixed up, and the caravan proceeded on its journey, the man thinking no more seriously of his injured arm.
 In a few days, however, the wound began to indicate that gangrene had set in, and it was determined that only by an amputation was it possible for him to live beyond a few days.
-Every one of the older men of the caravan positively declined to attempt the operation, as there were no instruments of any kind.
-At this juncture Kit, realizing the extreme necessity of prompt action, stepped forward and offered to do the job.
+Every one of the caravan’s older men positively declined to attempt the operation, as there were no instruments of any kind.
+At this juncture, Kit, realizing the extreme necessity of prompt action, stepped forward and offered to do the job.
 He told the unfortunate sufferer that he had had no experience in such matters, but that as no one else would do it, he would take the chances.
 All the tools that Kit could find were a razor, a saw, and the king-bolt of a wagon.
-He cut the flesh with the razor, sawed through the bone as if it had been a piece of the joist, and seared the horrible wound with the king-bolt, which he had heated to a white glow, for the purpose of stopping the flow of blood that naturally followed such rude surgery.
+He cut the flesh with the razor, sawed through the bone as if it had been a piece of the joist, and seared the horrible wound with the king-bolt, which he had heated to a white glow, to stop the flow of blood that naturally followed such rude surgery.
 The operation was a complete success; the man lived many years afterward and was with his surgeon in many an expedition.

-In the early days of the commerce of the prairies, Kit Carson was the hunter at Bent’s Fort, Colorado for a period of eight years.
+In the early days of prairie commerce, Kit Carson was the hunter at Bent’s Fort, Colorado, for a period of eight years.
 There were about 40 men employed at the place; and when the game was found in abundance in the mountains, it was a relatively easy task and just suited to his love of sport, but when it grew scarce, as it often did, his prowess was tasked to its utmost to keep the 40 mouths from crying for food.
 He became such an unerring shot with the rifle during that time that he was called the “Nestor of the Rocky Mountains.”
 His favorite game was the buffalo, although he killed countless numbers of other animals.

-All of the Plains Tribes of Indians, as did the powerful Ute of the mountains, knew him well; for he had often visited in their camps, sat in their lodges, smoked the pipe, and played with their little boys.
-The latter fact may not appear of much consequence, but there are no people on earth who have a greater love for their boy children than the Indians of America.
-The Indians all feared him, too, at the same time that they respected his excellent judgment, and frequently were governed by his wise counsel.
+All of the Plains Tribes of Indians, as did the powerful Ute of the mountains, knew him well, for he had often visited in their camps, sat in their lodges, smoked the pipe, and played with their little boys.
+The latter fact may not appear of much consequence, but there are no people on earth who have a greater love for their boy children than America’s Indians.
+The Indians all feared him, too, at the same time that they respected his excellent judgment and frequently were governed by his wise counsel.
 The following story will show his power in this direction.

-The Indians in those days were poorly armed, and did not long follow up the pursuit after Carson; for, observing the squad of mounted Mexicans, they retreated to the top of a rocky prominence, from which point they could watch every movement of the whites.
+The Indians in those days were poorly armed and did not long follow up the pursuit after Carson; for, observing the squad of mounted Mexicans, they retreated to the top of a rocky prominence, from which point they could watch every movement of the whites.
 Carson was raging at the apathy, not to say cowardice, of the men who had sent for him to join them, but he kept his counsel to himself; for he was anxious to save the captured women and children.
-He talked to the men very earnestly, however, exhorting them not to flinch in the duty they had come so far to perform, and for which he had come at their call.
+However, he talked to the men very earnestly, exhorting them not to flinch in the duty they had come so far to perform, and for which he had come at their call.
 This had the desired effect; for he induced them to make a charge, which was gallantly performed, and in such a brave manner that the Indians fled, scarcely making an effort to defend themselves.
-Five of their number were killed at the furious onset of the Mexicans, but unfortunately, as he anticipated, only the murdered corpses of the women and children were the result of the victory.
+Five of their number were killed at the furious onset of the Mexicans, but unfortunately, as he anticipated, only the murdered corpses of the women and children resulted from the victory.

 President Polk appointed Carson to a second lieutenancy, and his first official duty was conducting 50 soldiers under his command through the country of the Comanche, who were then at war with the whites.
-(For some reason the Senate refused to confirm the appointment, and he had consequently no connection with the regular army.)
+(For some reason, the Senate refused to confirm the appointment, and he had consequently no connection with the regular army.)
 A fight occurred at a place known as Point of Rocks, where on arriving, Carson found a company of volunteers for the Mexican-American War and camped near them.
-About dawn the next morning, all the animals of the volunteers were captured by a band of Indians, while the herders were conducting them to the river bottom to graze.
-The herders had no weapons, and luckily, in the confusion attending the bold theft, ran into Carson’s camp; and as he, with his men, were ready with their rifles, they recaptured the oxen, but the horses were successfully driven off by their captors.
+About dawn the next morning, all the volunteers’ animals were captured by a band of Indians, while the herders were conducting them to the river bottom to graze.
+The herders had no weapons, and luckily, in the confusion attending the bold theft, ran into Carson’s camp; and as he, with his men, were ready with their rifles, they recaptured the oxen, but their captors successfully drove off the horses.

 Several of the Indians were mortally wounded by Carson’s prompt charge, as signs after they had cleared out proved; but the Indian custom of tying the wounded on their ponies precluded the chance of taking any scalps.
 The wily Comanche were generally successful in his sudden assaults, but Carson, who was never surprised, was always equal to his tactics.